org-tigris-jsapar/jsapar/docs/basics.md

 The following of the [java bean requirements](https://en.wikipedia.org/wiki/JavaBeans) apply for the bean class:
 * There has to be a constructor with no arguments.
-* There have be both getter and setter methods for all bean properties.
+* There have to be both getter and setter methods for all bean properties.

 As with the parser the `Text2BeanConverter` calls a consumer for each bean that has been parsed.
 You need to provide an implementation of the `java.util.function.BiConsumer<T, Line>` or `java.util.function.Consumer<T>` which will be called for each bean that is parsed.